Tobin-jn/Daily-Practice/README.md

 - [ ] InsertAfter
 - [ ] Distance

+### Stoplight React
+January 21, 2019

+- [X] Build a stoplight in React.

+    * iteration 1: Upon refreshing the app, the stoplight starts as red, changes, to yellow and then to green.
+    * iteration 2: the light continually changes at the interval specified

 ### Binary Search Tree
+January 22, 2019

-- [ ] Write a Binary Search tree with OOP in Javascript using TDD.
+- [X] Write a Binary Search tree with OOP in Javascript using TDD.
+   - [X] Insert
+   - [X] Min
+   - [X] Max
+   - [X] Find
+   - [ ] Delete

 ### Resolutions

 Write a React App to track New Years Resolutions